Biden tries out for new role in Georgia: Party leader

 Georgia highlights the conundrum for Biden and the Blue Team.
 While it certainly was voters who live on the leafy lanes of places like East Lake and Kirkwood in DeKalb County who put Biden over the top, he wouldn’t have even been close if it had not been for massive turnout among core Democratic voters, especially African Americans.

-We actually tend to think that there is less distance between these two constituencies, practically speaking, then most analysts.
+We actually tend to think that there is less distance between these two constituencies, practically speaking, than most analysts.
 But even if there is considerable message overlap the ambitions of the next generation of aspiring Democratic leaders has lots of incentive to not see it that way.

 Stacey Abrams wants Georgia Democrats to think like Georgia Republicans and see the path to victory running through activating highly ideological based voters, not selling soft soap to swing the suburbs.